HEV1998/Weather-app/README.md

-weather app using an API.
+weather app using an API and bulit using REACT.
 Also allows for a 5 day forecast and allows to change temprature units between celcius and farenheight